Specialist dietitian for schools and early years

 Early Years Settings

-A questionnaire for parents to complete before and after they have attended a Families for Life programme to see the positive changes to their child's eating behaviours.
+We ask parents to complete a questionnaire before and after they have attended a Families for Life programme to see the positive changes to their child's eating behaviours.

-It is important that every question should be answered in order for them to be matched together when the programme finishes to show the parent the improvements of the children’s eating habits during the sessions and for professionals to gauge the success of the programme and the families progress.
+It is important that every question is answered correctly in order for the pre and post questionnaires to be matched together when the programme finishes to show the parent the improvements of the children’s eating habits during the sessions and for professionals to gauge the success of the programme and the families progress.

 Anonymous matched questionnaires are sent to be analysed periodically to find out statistical data, this is used to show evidence of the success and usefulness of the programmes and supports further programmes being carried out.